 You may be aware that Intel went through a layoff recently.
 Whatever you think of the merits of the layoff itself, it would be hard to argue that it was executed smoothly.
 But, to hear some tell it, the result has left something of a crater in the morale and confidence of at least some of the surviving workforce.
 And this is a group that has seen many layoffs in the past.
-So what was different here? … Read More → "Fear and Trepidation at Intel"
+So … Read More → "Fear and Trepidation at Intel"

 WiFi, Bluetooth, and Zigbee are vying for primacy, and none of them is likely to disappear anytime soon (if ever).
 WiFi is the granddaddy, and arguably the most familiar.
 So, of course, WiFi is going onto all kinds of stuff.
 We see plenty of WiFi modules and chips, but CEVA suggests that you can save space if you integrate the WiFi directly into your SoC.
 (Assuming you’re doing an SoC…)